Parsa-Kei/Google-Capstone-Project/README.md

 ## Introduction
 The dataset used in this analysis is from [Here](https://divvy-tripdata.s3.amazonaws.com/index.html) under this  [Data License Agreement](https://divvybikes.com/data-license-agreement) and is for learning purposes. as Cyclistic is a fictional company.
-For this analysis we'll be using the datasets made available from June 2023 till June 2024.
+For this analysis, we'll be using the datasets made available from June 2023 till June 2024.
 The purpose of this analysis is to identify possible insights and patterns in the dataset provided by the company that would help with decision-making.

 ## Ask
 Three questions will guide the future marketing program:​